redhat-edge-computing/industrial-edge-docs/README.md

 Wait until the deployment is completed, and you will information about console endpoint, kubeadmin password and kubeconfig path.

-### Create NFS server, dynamic NFS provisioner and storage class

-The solution/application this management hub cluster is going to run on top needs `ReadWriteMany` volumes.
-The default storage class does not support this type of volumes, so we are deploying the native NFS server from GCP, and adding a provisioner to claim volumes from it.
-We are working on avoiding this step.

-Go to the Google Cloud Platform console with your account and search the filestore section: [https://console.cloud.google.com/filestore](https://console.cloud.google.com/filestore)

-There, you can use the wizard to create a filestore with most of the default parameters.
-Just take into account that you need to pick the right VPC network (where the OpenShift cluster VMs are running) and for the sake of performance, choose the same region/zone as the cluster.

-After a couple of minutes, you will get the filestore created and an endpoint (IP:/nfs-volume).
-Please, keep this in mind for the next step.

-Now it's time to create the NFS provisioner on the cluster.
-For this, we have written an Ansible playbook to automate the creation:

-TBD

-The execution of this Ansible playbook creates a new default storage class, so we have to remove the annotation default from the standard storage class:

-`oc patch storageclass standard -p '{"metadata":{"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'`

 ### Day 2 operations in Management Hub cluster

-Once we have the NFS server in place, plus the new provisioner as default storage class, we can now apply the Day 2 workloads that run on top of the management hub cluster such as Tekton, ArgoCD, ACM, etc.
+Once we have the cluster up and running, we can now apply the Day 2 workloads that run on top of the management hub cluster such as Tekton, ArgoCD, ACM, etc.

 `knictl apply_workloads edge-mgmt-hub.gcp.devcluster.openshift.com`